Making CRDTs 98% More Efficient

 We’ll start with the UUID chunk.
 The header consists of two parts:

-1. Four bytes that read UUID in ASCII.
+- Four bytes that read

-2. Two bytes that represent the length of the rest of the chunk in bytes.5
+in ASCII. - Two bytes that represent the length of the rest of the chunk in bytes.5

 Here’s the full UUID chunk.
 Each white block represents one item in the chunk data — in this case, a UUID: